apshampa/cinecode/README.md

 # CineCode

-CineCode is a premium, high-aesthetic web application that generates beautiful, high-resolution color timeline posters from your favorite movies.
+CineCode is a web application that generates color timeline posters from your favorite movies.
 It extracts the dominant color signature of each frame to create a visual print representing the film's unique color journey.

 ---